 To be eligible for a provisional teaching license in Arkansas, students enrolled in the program must meet the following criteria:

-- Continually be taking classes in their program of study.
+- Continually take classes in their program of study

 - Complete the application for the provisional license.